okTurtles/group-income/_specs/flow-to-typescript-migration.md

 - **`.vue` and `.svg` imports.** These currently resolve through Flow's `module.name_mapper` to a stub.
 Shims are still required even though SFCs are untyped, because the migrated `.ts` files import them — without `*.vue` / `*.svg` module declarations every such import becomes an unresolved-module error.
 The shims can stay deliberately loose (`any`-typed default export), since there is no SFC type information to expose.
 - **Service worker code.** Chelonia runs in a service worker with its own esbuild entry (`esbuildOptionBags.serviceWorkers`) that uses `defaultPlugins`.
 Changing the default plugin list affects the service worker bundle as well as the main bundle.
 - **Mixed-state period.** While migration is in progress the codebase will contain both `.js` (Flow) and `.ts` files. `allowJs` and the interop between them must be configured so the build is never broken on `master`.
-- **Flow's `all=true` masking scope.** Because Flow checked everything implicitly, the true number of files that will produce *new* type errors under TypeScript's stricter checking is likely higher than the 289 files that contain annotations today.
+- **Flow's `all=true` masking scope.** Because Flow checked everything implicitly (minus the `[ignore]` list), the number of files that will produce *new* type errors under TypeScript's stricter checking is likely higher than the count of files that contain annotations today.
+Where that happens the fix is to relax `tsconfig` strictness, not to silently widen or narrow which files are checked — parity with Flow's ignore list is the fixed constraint; strictness is the dial.
 - **ESLint 7 age.** `@typescript-eslint` releases that support ESLint 7 are themselves old; a forced ESLint upgrade would widen the blast radius into the whole lint config, including `standard`, `eslint-plugin-vue` 7, and the Cypress plugin.
-- **Cypress and Mocha tests.** `test/` is Flow-ignored today but `test/backend.test.js` contains Flow syntax; test files need a consistent story.
+- **Cypress and Mocha tests.** `test/` and `*.test.js` are Flow-ignored today, yet `test/backend.test.js` and `frontend/model/contracts/shared/distribution/distribution.test.js` contain Flow syntax.
+Under parity they stay untypechecked, but they still run through `@babel/register`, so their Flow syntax has to be stripped for the tests to keep executing once `@babel/preset-flow` is removed.

 ## Acceptance Criteria

 - `tsc --noEmit` passes with no errors across the migrated `.js` → `.ts` files. (`.vue` files are excluded from typechecking — they are untyped by decision, not by oversight.)
+- **Scope parity holds:** every path in the `.flowconfig` `[ignore]` block has a corresponding `exclude` entry in `tsconfig.json`, and no file that Flow ignored is being typechecked by TypeScript.
+Reviewable by diffing the two lists side by side — they should correspond entry for entry, with any deliberate difference called out in the PR description.
 - No `.flowconfig`, no `flow-bin`, no `flow-remove-types`, and no Flow ESLint plugins remain in the repository or in `package.json`.
-- No source file outside `contracts/` and `node_modules/` contains Flow syntax (verifiable by re-running the `flow-remove-types` diff check used to scope this work — it should report zero files).
+- No source file outside `node_modules/`, `dist/`, `contracts/`, and `historical/` contains Flow syntax (verifiable by re-running the `flow-remove-types` diff check used to scope this work). `historical/` is exempt because it is dead, Flow-ignored, and never built.
 - `grunt dev` starts, builds, and hot-reloads correctly.
 - `NODE_ENV=production grunt build` produces a working production build.
 - `grunt test:unit` passes.